 Historically an affordable destination, Thailand is the Mecca for backpackers and budget travellers alike.
 Chock full of activities and experiences that will make you want for nothing, it is probably already on your travel list.

 Aside from the cost of your flight, this inspiring country will make you feel as though you’re actually saving money while you travel.
-An average night at a guesthouse sits around $17, public transportation at no more than $1.50 and meals made with the freshest of ingredients costing you between $1-$3.
+An average night at a guesthouse sits at around $17, public transportation costs no more than $1.50 and meals made with the freshest of ingredients are between $1-$3.
 If you haven’t booked your flight over to the Land of Smiles while reading this, we take it you must not like saving (or travel at that).

 12. South Africa